 Resolutions are the primary tools for action at the United Nations.
 Debate at the UN focuses on solving, at least in part, the many problems facing the world community.
 After months of debate and behind-the-scenes discussion on a topic, the Member States will come to an agreement on how their countries should proceed on the issue.
 This agreement is then codified in the form of a "draft resolution."
 The text of a draft resolution is usually worked out well in advance of being brought to the floor, with many nations making suggestions and many changes occurring behind the scenes.
 When a draft resolution is brought to the floor, it may also be formally discussed, amended, rejected or adopted as circumstances dictate.
-Note that it is very rare for a UN resolution to be rejected: most Member States prefer to only bring a draft resolution to the floor if they are sure that it will be adopted, and it is not uncommon to wait until they are sure that all members present will agree to the resolution and adopt it by consensus
+Note that it is very rare for a UN resolution to be rejected; most Member States prefer to only bring a draft resolution to the floor if they are sure that it will be adopted, and it is not uncommon to wait until they are sure that all Members present will agree to the resolution and adopt it by consensus

-Resolutions usually state a policy that the UN will undertake, but they also may be in the form of reports, treaties, conventions and declarations in some bodies.
+Resolutions usually state a policy that the UN will undertake and they may often form the body of reports, treaties, conventions and declarations.
+At AMUN, several simulations will utilize the report format.
+More clarification on the differences between resolutions and reports are noted below.
 They range from very general to very specific in content.
 Depending on the body involved, they may call for or suggest a course of action, condemn an action, or require action or sanctions on the part of the Member States.
 The General Assembly (GA) and the Economic and Social Council (ECOSOC) may only call for or suggest actions.
 It should be noted that no body other than the Security Council may require action from or place sanctions on Member States.
 In some cases, final conventions and treaties may also require action, but this would only be on the part of the ratifying nations.